tianshengs/tianshengs.github.io/qgisModel.md

 ### Data

 I downloaded the **Census Tracts** shapefile and **County Within Urban Area** shapefile of Puerto Rico from the [United States Census Bureau](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html) and information of the Hispanic or Latino origin by race per census tract in Puerto Rico from [American FactFinder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml).
-The **County Within Urban Area** shapefile is used to crop out the San Juan study area from the **Census Tracts8* shapefile.
+The **County Within Urban Area** shapefile is used to crop out the San Juan study area from the **Census Tracts** shapefile.

 Here is the [geopackage](data/san_juan_analysis.gpkg) of data for the case study, including the original data that I downloaded and the shapefiles that I created through the process.